cpoisson/rent-a-bot/README.md

 ## Purpose

-Jenkins users can install [Lockable Resource Plugin](https://wiki.jenkins.io/display/JENKINS/Lockable+Resources+Plugin).
+This tools is quite similar to [Lockable Resource Plugin](https://wiki.jenkins.io/display/JENKINS/Lockable+Resources+Plugin).

-This tool works quite well, but the resource lock scope is limited to a Jenkins instance.
+This Jenkins plugin works quite well, but it is only usable for... well...
+Jenkins.

-Rent-A-Bot vocation is to fill the same needs in an environment where multiple automation applications exist.
+Rent-A-Bot purpose is to fill the same needs in an environment where multiple automation applications exist.

 e.g.
 - Multiple Jenkins application servers